 Start With One Thing

 Not everything at once.
-One new habit, one new connection, one new focus.
+One new habit, one new connection.

 Give Yourself Grace

 Beginners aren't supposed to be experts.
-Go easy on yourself.
+Go easy.

-These help with the transition — but sometimes a turning point is part of a bigger chapter change.
-When it feels like your entire life is shifting, it might help to look at how to navigate the in-between.
+When it feels like your entire life is shifting, it might help to look at how to navigate the bigger chapter change.

 When the Whole Chapter Is ChangingHonor the Ending First